pkp245464/Mirkwood-Logistics/README.md

+# 🍂 Elven Message
+   - The Mirkwood Logistics portal has temporarily returned to the forest, as its magical energies are being replenished.
+A new and more powerful journey begins soon—stay close, traveler.

 # 🌿 Mirkwood Logistics

 Welcome to **Mirkwood Logistics** – a masterfully crafted parcel tracking and management system, built with the elegance and precision of Elven craftsmanship.
 Developed using **Spring Boot**, this system empowers your logistics operations to run seamlessly, tracking parcels from start to finish like a smooth Elven journey through the woods. 🌲